TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/TungstenDev/soft/ReadMe.txt

 Please note: this is a development release of the operating system and is supplied in an entirely untested state.
-The softload tool is also largely untested at present to please send a report of any problems you encounter to info@riscosopen.org.
+The softload tool is also largely untested at present so please send a report of any problems you encounter to info@riscosopen.org.

 Thanks!